imalabya/imalabya.github.io/_posts/2014-09-02-setup-a-virtual-host-for-your-site-in-xampp.markdown

 Go to <kbd>C:\windows\system32\drivers\etc\</kbd>  and open the file hosts in a Notepad with administrative rights.

 You may not be able to see the windows folder–some files are hidden by default under Windows.
 Here are instructions to make those files visible.
+{:.info}

 Add the following line to the end of the hosts  file.
 `127.0.0.1 site1.dev`